sorilee/sorilee.github.io/_posts/notes/2020-05-17-a-proof-of-krafts-inequality.md

 [^3]: For $$\abs{T} = 2$$, $$\im(C)$$ is a binary tree, which I find easier to
       visualise.

-My strategy is a "stateful induction"[^4], manifested in the following statement.
+My strategy is a "stateful induction"[^4], as manifested in the following statement.

 [^4]: There must be a more established term for this, but it doesn't occur to me